 With Warning.
 It is expected, in most cases, the ELCFV will receive a warning at least a few hours prior to an event.
 This will normally enable the full execution of the COOP with a complete and orderly alert, notification, and deployment of the Relocation Team to an assembly site or a pre-identified alternate relocation point.

 Without Warning.
 The ability to execute the COOP following an event occurring with little or no warning will depend on the severity of the emergency and the number of personnel surviving the event.
-If the deployment of staff to an alternate relocation point is not feasible because of the loss of personnel, temporary leadership of the ELCFV will be passed to OEL which shall implement the Coalition’s COOP at the local level.
+If the deployment of staff to an alternate relocation point is not feasible because of the loss of personnel, temporary leadership of the ELCFV will be passed to DEL which shall implement the Coalition’s COOP at the local level.

 Non-Duty Hours Affected staff should be able to be alerted and the Relocation Team activated to support operations for the duration of the emergency.